By definition, generational wealth, also referred to as family wealth or legacy wealth, represents wealth passed down from one generation to the next.

 When you invest in REITs, you receive dividends, similar to how you would for dividend-paying stocks.

-Another option is real estate crowdfunding.
+Another option is real estate crowdfunding to build your real estate portfolio.
 To get started in crowdfunded real estate, check out Fundrise.
 It’s considered the first company to successfully crowdfund investment for the real estate market.

 Entry requirements for Fundrise are low.
-You only need to be an adult U.S. resident and have at least $500 to invest.
-Historic annual returns for Fundrise are between 8.7% – 12.4%.
+You only need to be an adult U.S. resident and have at least $10 to invest.

 → Save More Strategically